-In Ojibwe, nisoobag+oon ezhi-wadong+in, red clover is honeylicious and this edible and medicinal plant is not just for the bees!
+In Ojibwe, nisoobag+oon ezhi-wadong+in, red clover is honeylicious and this edible and medicinal plant is not just for honey bees!

 My favorite folk name for red clover is honey/honey-stalks, but it isn’t just honey bees that like this honey.
 Mammals like the opossum, snowshoe hare, eastern chipmunk, raccoon, striped skunk, and white-tailed deer are buzzing about it.
 And birds like ruffed grouse and wild turkeys.